1745 imperial election: Election of 1745

 Maria Theresa came to an arrangement with Maximilian III Joseph, Charles VII's son, wherein she would allow his return to Bavaria in exchange for his support, and the support of his uncle Clemens August, of the candidacy of her husband, Francis of Lorraine.

-Elected
+Results

 Francis was elected Emperor Francis I with the support of seven of the electors.
 Frederick the Great and Charles Theodore, opponents of Maria Theresa in the War of the Austrian Succession, abstained.
+Francis was crowned on 4 October 1745 at St. Bartholomew’s Cathedral in Frankfurt.
+His accession reinstated Habsburg dynastic dominance, though actual governance remained firmly in Maria Theresa’s hands.
+Frederick II eventually recognized the election’s validity on 25 December 1745.